dadrus/heimdall/README.md

 * Hydrators - to enrich the subject information retrieved from the authenticator
 * Authorizer (remote) - to make use of an external authorization system.
 * Opentracing support
+* Health & Readiness Probes
-* k8s CDRs to load rules from.
+* k8s CRDs to load rules from.
 * Reverse Proxy